Gobidev/pfetch-rs/README.md

 _Note: This is with `pacman` being the only installed package manager.
-Especially having `nix` installed will have a big impact on performance, as querying installed `nix` packages is very costly._
+Especially having `nix` installed will have a big impact on performance, as querying installed `nix` packages is very costly.
+If you want to skip slow package managers from being counted, you can set the `PF_FAST_PKG_COUNT` environment variable._

 ## Configuration